Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 Slow CoUnknown100.84

-This helps to understand the stock market even better.
-It shows that the use of different financial tools is a must.
-Use of the Price to Growth Ratio helps one to focus on actions that are likely to bring tremendous growth.
+This helps one understand the stock market even better.
+It shows that different financial tools are necessary.
+Using the Price-to-Growth Ratio helps one focus on actions that are likely to bring tremendous growth.

 Market Analysis and Trends